BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     title: Or easy portability?
     text: >
-      Small body will make you forgot you are holding PowerBank in your hands or have in your pocket, and solid 5000mAh battery capacity will charge almost any phone from 0 to 100%.
+      Small body will make you forgot you are holding PowerBank in your hands or have in your pocket, and solid 5000mAh battery capacity will be enough to charge almost any phone from 0 to 100%.
     actions: []
     media:
       type: ImageBlock